 Upon occurrence of certain events under the transaction documents, a trigger notice is delivered to the issuer.
-Upon delivery of such notice the issuer's available funds are distributed in accordance with a modified priority of payment, summarised below, and the issuer is liquidated.
+Upon delivery of such notice the issuer's available funds are distributed in accordance with a modified priority of payment, as summarised below, and the issuer is liquidated.

-Following an early liquidation event, or in case of optional redemption of the notes or redemption for taxation of the notes, the priority of payments will change as follows.
+Following an early liquidation event, or in case of optional redemption of the notes or redemption for taxation of the notes, the priority of payments will change as follows:

 Priority of Payments

-1. Taxes and senior expenses
+1 Taxes and senior expenses

-2. Payment to the Swap Counterparty
+2 Payment to the Cap Provider if Cap Provider is not a Defaulting Party

-3. Interest on the Series A Notes
+3 Interest on the Series A Notes

-4. Principal on Series A Notes
+4 Principal on the Series A Notes

-5. Interest on Series B Notes
+5 Interest on the Series B Notes

-6. Principal on Series B Notes
+6 Principal on the Series B Notes

-7. Interest on Series C Notes
+7 Interest on the Series C Notes

-8. Principal on Series C Notes
+8 Principal on the Series C Notes

-9. Interest on Series D Notes
+9 Interest on the Series D Notes

-10. Principal on Series D Notes
+10 Principal on the Series D Notes

-11. Interest on Series E Notes
+11 Interest on the Series E Notes

-12. Principal on Series E Notes
+12 Principal on the Series E Notes

-13. Interest on Series F Notes
+13 Interest on the Series F Notes

-14. Principal on Series F Notes
+14 Principal on the Series F Notes

-15.Payment to the Swap Counterparty if it defaults
+15 Payment to the Cap Provider if Cap Provider is a Defaulting Party

-16. Payment of interest on the subordinated loan
+16 Payment of interest on the Start-up Expenses

-17. Payment of principal of the subordinated loan
+17 Payment of principal of the Start-up Expenses

-18. Payment of Intermediary Financial Margin
+18 Payment of Intermediary Financial Margin